nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/LU_DATA_DESIGN.md

 Once you have looked over the ERD and understand relationships for Gamers, Games, and Events, create your modules and classes.
 Then import the classes into the package init module.

+## Many-to-Many Relationships

 There is a many-many relationship between the Gamers and Events to show who is attending an event.
+For this, we use something called a Join table.
+This table holds the Foreign Keys from each table it is joining.
 Read the [ForeignKey](https://docs.djangoproject.com/en/3.2/ref/models/fields/#django.db.models.ForeignKey) resource to learn how to set up the Join EventGamer model.

 > ### `levelup-server/levelupapi/models/event_gamer.py`